Fort McKavett State Historic Site: Use as military outpost

 Fort McKavett was established during the American colonization of Texas, a process that began in the 1820s with the immigration of Anglo-Americans into Spanish, later Mexican, Texas.
 Europeans first reached the San Saba River valley, in central Texas, in the 17th century, when the Spanish Empire established contact with the Jumano people.
 In the mid-18th century, the Apache peoples migrated into central Texas, displacing the Jumano and then themselves being displaced by the Comanche people.
-From 1757 to 1768, the Spanish briefly maintained a presidio in the San Saba valley, but with the closure of the presidio abandoned the area.
+From 1757 to 1768, the Spanish briefly maintained the Presidio San Luis de las Amarillas in the San Saba valley, but with the closure of the presidio abandoned the area.
 In 1849, the valley regained strategic significance when Captain William H.C.
 Whiting scouted a trail through central Texas that traveled through the valleys of the San Saba and Concho Rivers.

 After existing as an independent republic for a decade, Texas was annexed by the United States of America in 1845, which led to the start of the Mexican-American War the next year.
 The United States defeated Mexico, and in the treaty that ended the war in 1848 annexed what is presently the Southwestern United States.
-The next year, gold was discovered in California, enticing an unprecedented number of white migrants to go west, across Texas.
+That same year, gold was discovered in California, enticing an unprecedented number of white migrants to go west, across Texas, beginning in 1849.
 To protect them, the US Army established a line of forts in Texas 800 mi long from Fort Worth to Fort Duncan in 1848–49.
-In 1851, General Persifor Frazer Smith, commander of the Department of Texas, inspected those posts and ordered that a second line of forts be established farther west.
+In 1851, Colonel Persifor Frazer Smith, commander of the Department of Texas, inspected those posts and ordered that a second line of forts be established farther west.
 The forts of that line – Belknap, Chadbourne, Clark, Mason, McKavett, Phantom Hill, and Terrett – were established between June 24, 1851, and November 18, 1852, along the trails through Texas.